+The UK is a contributor to overseas military operations, including in Iraq and Sudan.
+As of 2022, the UK was among the top ten countries in the world for military spending as a share of GDP, as well as being among the top 10 arms exporters.
 The UK is also a major contributor to humanitarian aid, including being a contributing donor to the Women’s Peace and Humanitarian Fund, a global partnership that works to empower women in conflict zones and humanitarian crises.
 The UK is also a partner of the Call to Action on Protection from Gender-Based Violence in Emergencies, a multi-stakeholder initiative that aims to mitigate and provide accountability for gender-based violence in humanitarian emergencies.
-In 2019, the UK was the UN Women’s largest regular resources contributor with USD 16.22 million and fourth-largest contributor to UN Women with USD 26.74 million.
+In 2021, the UK was UN Women’s twelfth largest other resources and regular resources contributor, totalling USD $15.1million.

 At the multilateral level, the UK is a permanent member of the United Nations Security Council.